AnnRaaPiks/AIdeas/README.md

 If the ML training data comes from an actual teacher, this affects teachers who can sell fewer lessons to some students.
 On the other hand, teachers can now reach other students than before.
 Also, the “good spiral” from contented students will make the market grow even more just because of this.

-If the ML training data comes built into "Your Musical Instrument Tutor", then again the good spiral from contented students will make the market for music instrument lessons grow more.
+If the ML training data comes built into "Your Musical Instrument Tutor", then again the good spiral from contented students will make the market for musical instrument lessons grow more.

 ## Data sources and AI methods